MightyOrm/Mighty/CodingStyle.md

 If the underlying libraries will throw a meaningful exception then *don't* wrap it up in an another exception.

 This means that a lot of code in Mighty (and actually, in Massive) looks like it isn't really bothering with exception handling.
 This is not necessarily true.
-If the exception thrown by the underlying library would already be a comprehensible, meaningful report of the problem to someone coding against this microORM (and if it's a problem for which you would want an exception thrown anyway) then the coding style here is - do nothing!
+If the exception thrown by the underlying library would already be a comprehensible, meaningful report of the problem to someone coding against this microORM (and if it's a problem for which you would want an exception thrown, anyway) then the coding style here is - do nothing!

 That means: think about it first, and make a conscious decision!
 But a reasonable decision (and the recommended decision, where possible, in this codebase) is to do nothing.
 This keeps the codebase small, readable and maintainable.